mohclips/Elastic-Certified-Engineer-Exam-Notes/Indexing_Data.md

 }
 ```

-4. BONUS: Run a query to do the same on `accounts-raw` index
+4. :question: BONUS: Run a query to do the same on `accounts-raw` index

 Extra bonus: only print the total hits